Serial Killers Fast Facts

 Bianchi is Buono's cousin.

-The victims were sexually assaulted and sometimes tortured.
-Their naked bodies were left roadside in the hills of southern California.

-A suspect in a rape and strangulation case in Washington state, Bianchi implicated his cousin in the California cases.
-Bianchi pled guilty to five murders.
+A suspect in a rape and strangulation case in Washington state, Bianchi implicated Buono in the California cases.
+Bianchi pleaded guilty to five murders.

 Buono was convicted of killing all nine victims.
 He died in September 21, 2002, at Calipatria State Prison in California.